zhousarah/azure-compute-docs/articles/azure-impact-reporting/report-vm-impact.md

 > [!IMPORTANT]
 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-You can call our REST API to file an impact report.
+You can call our REST API to file an impact report, or use a [connector](./azure-monitor-connector.md) to automatically report impact from Azure Monitor Alerts.

 <!-- [ NOTE, TIP, IMPORTANT, CAUTION, and WARNING are supported.
 Case-sensitive.]  -->